Confidentiality of applications

 conflicted committee member.

-committee members must not disclose details of discussions or decisions to anyone outside the committee, DHSC or CCF.
+Committee members must not disclose details of discussions or decisions to anyone outside the committee, DHSC or NIHR.
 Individuals assigned to lead discussion (Lead Assessors or Designated committee Members) are not disclosed to applicants.

 For the named NIHR programmes in (2), summary meeting minutes are published after consideration of applications at committee meetings and communication of decisions to applicants.
 The summary minutes contain the following details relating to committee discussions: names of committee members with conflict of interest; outcome of committee discussion for each application (reject/support/conditional support).